Students seeking entry to an opportunity class should sit the Opportunity Class Placement Test held in designated test centres each year.

 Placement outcome information

-It is expected that parents will be notified of the placement outcome in mid-January 2022.
+It is expected that parents will be notified of the placement outcome on 20 October 2023.